alanjos3/Visual-Inertial-Odometry/README.md

 ---

-# Important Note
+> Note:

-The estimated IMU noise values are often optimistic.
+> The estimated IMU noise values are often optimistic.

-It is recommended to inflate the estimated values by:
+> It is recommended to inflate the estimated values by:

 ```text
 10x – 20x